Monits/static-code-analysis-plugin/README.md

 * `pmd`, depends on:
   * a `pmdSourcesetname` task per source-set (`pmdMain`, `pmdTest`, so on).

 *Prior to version 3.0.0 Findbugs was used instead of Spotbugs.
-The old `findbugs*` are still available and map to the corresponding `spotbugs*` task*
+The old `findbugs*` tasks are still available and map to the corresponding `spotbugs*` task*

 All tasks, are hooked to be run as part of the `check` task of the Java Plugin.